-The act of reading these words, along with every other experience, feeling or thought is can be used as part of a narrative.
+The act of reading these words, along with every other experience, feeling or thought can be used as part of a narrative.
 When attention shifts from the narrative to the context of experience the story becomes irrelevant.
 That's because the story of Me can only go so far.
 It's limited to the play of body and mind.

 What's beyond body and mind is the context for experience.
-This is also the background of every experience.
+This is also the background for every experience.
 Taking myself serious is putting focus on the story instead of the context.
 That's what creates all of the suffering.

 When the story of Me isn't so important and there's more attention on the context of experience, flow is revealed.
 Flow is that intuitive guidance which works everything out.
 This is what it means to trust yourself.
 Attention shifts from the personal story to a deeper, more connected sense of how to be.